facade-technologies-inc/facile/.github/ISSUE_TEMPLATE/question.md

 name: Question
 about: "“If you want the answer—ask the question.”"
 title: I have a question!
-labels: 'Type: Question, Status: Available'
+labels: 'Status: Available, Type: Question'
 assignees: ''

 ---